 I’m not going to lie.
-The only reason I watched this movie was that Daniel Henney was the male lead in the movie.
+The only reason I watched this movie was that Daniel Henney was the male lead in the film.

 The film was spoken primarily in Korean, with Henney speaking in English.
-The copy I got was subtitled in English.
+However, the copy I watched was in English.

-His chemistry with Uhm Jung-hwa (Min-Joon) was completely believable.
-I also think his acting was difficult to stomach because his character was a bastard.
-A bastard with a heart.
+His chemistry with Uhm Jung-hwa (Min-Joon) was utterly believable.
+However, I also think his acting was difficult to stomach because his character was a bastard—a bastard with a heart.

 Aren’t they all?

 His first conversations with Min-Joon were so biting and rude.
 I kept thinking that if my boss talked to me like that, I’d slap him!

 But that’s what separates Min-Joon from me.
 She wears her heart on her sleeve (I threw mine to the sky), while Robin Heiden (Daniel Henney) keeps his closed off for a reason.